Pathways Assisted Living in Three Forks, MT

 Pros

-• pro Pathways' staff are caring, compassionate, and engaged, always there to answer questions and keep the family updated.
+• pro The staff are caring, compassionate, and engaged, and they answer questions while keeping families updated.

 • pro The facility is described as a true blessing to the community.

-• pro The facility provides wonderful, loving care to seniors in a setting that allows for one-on-one attention.
+• pro The facility provides wonderful, loving care to seniors.

 Cons

-• pro The lack of communication during a very stressful time of trying to place Mom was extremely disappointing.
+• pro The lack of communication during a very stressful time was extremely disappointing.

-• pro They have grave concerns about referring this facility after this experience.
+• pro There were grave concerns about referring this facility after this experience.

 Review